Saturday, October 14, 2023

 Part 1.
 Two Goldenrods and Two Asters

 Few people recognize such plants as Zigzag or Blue-stemmed Goldenrod.
 The handsome plant below is the zigzag one.
-It once was widely common in the oak woods.
+It once was common in the oak woods.
 Now most woodlands don't have any.

 It's short and cute, often just a foot or two tall.
 Most of the fall plants in a high-quality woods are one to three feet tall.
 You can recognize Zigzag Goldenrod by its wide, toothy leaves.
 The stem does zig and zag a bit.
 The flowers are mostly in a clump at the summit.
 And there's another goldenrod in this photo, on both sides of the zigzag, with narrow leaves, shown better in the photo below: